MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Experimental Results

 \section{Experimental Results}

 In this section, we present the experimental results from our on-device training settings explained in Section \ref{sec:implementation}.
-Without loss of generality, in our evaluation, we set the values of $r_1$, $r_2$, $r_3$, $b$, and $p$ of Algorithm \ref{alg:adaptive-odt} as 0.5, 0.35, 0.15, 20\%, and 2, respectively.
-For instance, $r\_1$ of 0.5 signifies that if $R_a/R_t$ is greater than 0.5, then $S_H$ model is used for training.
+By using the setup explained in Section \ref{sec:RA_ODT_setup}, we estimated $\lambda$ for the complete model as 2GB with $R_T$, and $R_L$ as 1.65GB and 325MB respectively.
+The detailed overview about the estimation of $\lambda$ for the selected model is given in Appendix \ref{app:memory_estimation}.
+We set the battery threshold $b$ as 25\%.